Demonstrated Interest: What is it and how to show it?

 College Visits and Campus Tours

 Visiting a college is a great way to see if a particular college is a good fit for you, sometimes just walking around a campus can provide a positive or negative impression.
 Currently, college visits are difficult due to COVID but even if visits become possible later in the year, it is rarely possible for prospective students to visit all of the colleges and universities on their list.
 Fortunately, we have seen a big increase in the use of virtual tours and online sessions where you can meet admissions professionals and students.
-When you register to attend such a session or book a campus tour, the college can record your interest.
+When you register to attend such a session or book a campus tour, the college can record your letter of interest.

 Say ‘Yes’ to emails